2025 Toyota Mirai

 7/10

 How’s the fuel economy?
-The Mirai is estimated to return 357 miles in Limited trim (64 miles per kg of hydrogen) and up to 402 miles for the entry XLE trim (72 miles/kg).
-That's more efficient than the Hyundai Nexo.
-But the range figures seem a bit optimistic as we didn't surpass 300 miles for a tank in our regular driving during our time with our Limited test car.
+The Mirai is estimated to return up to 402 miles (72 miles per kg of hydrogen).
+That range figure seem a bit optimistic as we didn't surpass 300 miles for a tank in our regular driving during our time with a now-discontinued Limited trim level that had a range estimate of 357 miles.
 Hydrogen is expensive, too, and its price can fluctuate wildly.
 We paid $17 per kg of hydrogen, with a full tank costing nearly $90 at the time of testing.
-If we compare the cost of a tank of hydrogen to the current cost of a gallon of premium fuel ($5.85) and assume 300 miles of range for each vehicle, our Mirai returned about 19.5 mpg.
+If we compare the cost of a tank of hydrogen to the cost of a gallon of premium fuel ($5.85 at the time of this writing in Southern California) and assume 300 miles of range for each vehicle, our Mirai returned about 19.5 mpg.
 While this isn't terrible, especially with the initial hydrogen fuel subsidy, it's definitely not nearly as cost-efficient or convenient as the least efficient battery electric vehicle.

 Value